acidg/womolin-fw-mbed/docs/protocol.md

 # Software Layer

-There are two kind of messages on the bus:
+There are two kinds of messages on the bus:

 - state broadcasts
 - commands